ruiramos/infrastructure-fun/services/data-storage-service/README.md

-# rust-echo-service
+# data-storage-service

-This is a very simple echo service written in Rust, using [Tide](https://github.com/http-rs/tide).
-It replies back whatever you post to its `/echo` endpoint.
+This is an encrypted data storage service.
+It allows a user to POST some data to it and get a URL ad a password back (as json).
+Making a POST request to the provided URL with the password as body will give access to the decrypted data.

 It listens on the port provided by the `PORT` env var, or 8088.